Taking care of your loved one is rewarding, but you've got to watch for signs of burnout.

 Accept your feelings.
 It's normal to have negative feelings such as frustration and anger.
 It doesn't mean you're a bad person or a bad caregiver.

-Join a caregiver support group.
+Join a support group.
 Share your feelings and experiences with others in the same situation as you.
 It can help you manage stress, locate helpful resources, and stay connected with others.